SEC-API-io/nodejs-new-project-guide/README.md

 ## For every new project

 - Create a new folder for every new project
 - Create a new git repo on GitHub.
+Run
-Run `git init` to initialize repo locally.
+  - `git init` to initialize repo locally.
+  - `git remote add origin <repo-url>` to add remote repo.
+  - Use Source Control tab in VS Code to add, commit and push files to GitHub repo.
 - Init node.js project by `npm init -y` to create `package.json` file
 - Install `npm i dotenv` locally to read variables from `.env` file

 ### Project Directory Structure

-Create:
+**Create:**

 - `README.md`
 - `modules` folder that includes all files for project